danielmilton22/danielmilton22.github.io/_projects/ArnoProject.md

 ---
 layout: project
-title: 'Augmented Reality Network Observatory Project'
+title: 'Augmented Reality Network Observatory NPC bunny Project'
 date:        1 June 2022
-caption: I created a functional bunny NPC character to be used in virtual reality to guide players
+caption: I created a functional bunny NPC character to be used in virtual reality to guide players for the ARNO Project
 description: >
    Player interacting with Bunny NPC, click the link above the image to see full demo of functionalities.
 image: